 Income protection is a kind of insurance policy that covers you if you’re medically unable to work.
-It can provide a financial lifeline if you lose your income for this reason – at a time when money should be the least of your worries.
+It can be a financial lifeline if you lose your income for this reason – at a time when money should be the least of your worries.

 Things to consider when buying income protection